German Dative Case (der Dativ)

 Table 1.6

-• Objects in the dative case can be a person (Person) or a thing (Sache), and they can be singular or plural:
+7. Objects in the dative case (Dativobjekte) can refer to a person (Person) or a thing (Sache) and can be either singular or plural:

-By now, you should have a strong grasp of the German dative case, its rules, and its applications.
-Remember, practice is key to mastering any language, so keep practicing and don’t hesitate to revisit this lesson whenever you need a refresher.
+By now, you should have a solid understanding of the German dative case, its rules, and its applications.
+Remember, practice is essential for mastering any language, so keep practicing and feel free to revisit this lesson whenever you need a refresher.
 Viel Erfolg (Good luck) on your German language journey!

 Related Articles